-November artillery arcs unseen
+November artillery arcs

-Noise like someone furiously slamming the door,
+someone is furiously slamming a door,

-gobbed above the crushed grassland,
+gobbed above the crushed grassland

 then feathering into air.